 Here are some questions you might have...

-It is said that a Bakewell Tart is a variation from the older Bakewell Pudding.
+It is said that a Bakewell tart is a variation from the older Bakewell pudding.
 Both desserts are layers of jam and an almond filling.
 The major difference seems to be that the pudding is made in puff pastry (like a free-form pastry) or on a cake-like sponge.
 The tart is baked in a more formal shortcrust pastry shell.

 Kirsch cherries are just chopped frozen or fresh cherries that have been soaked in Kirsch (aka Kirschwasser), an unsweetened clear fruit brandy distilled from cherries.
 If you don't have jarred kirsch cherries available, just chop 2 cups of pitted cherries and transfer to a jar.
 Pour Kirsch liqueur to cover the cherries and allow to sit for a few hours or overnight.